gaborcsapo/mytorch.tech/README.md

 ```
 sudo service mongod start
 ```
-- Heroku, if you want to install it.
+- Heroku, if you want to deploy it.

 ### Installing